By Edgar Beecher Bronson in 1910

 Shanghai Rhett’s death removed one of the comparatively few survivors of this most interesting and eventful past.

-Before the Civil War, cattle were abundant in Texas.
-Fences were few.
-Therefore, the cattle roamed at will over hill and plain.
+Before the Civil War, cattle were abundant in Texas and fences were few.
+Therefore, the cattle roamed at will over hills and plains.
 To determine ownership each owner adopted a distinctive “mark and brand.”
 The owner’s mark and brand were put upon the young before they left their mothers, and upon grown cattle when purchases were made.
-Thus the broad sides and quarters of those that changed hands many times were covered over with this barbarous record of their various transfers.
+Thus the broadsides and quarters of those that changed hands many times were covered over with this barbarous record of their various transfers.

-Branding consists in applying a red-hot iron to any part of the animal for six or eight seconds, until the hide is seared.
+Branding consists of applying a red-hot iron to any part of the animal for six or eight seconds until the hide is seared.
 Properly done, hair never again grows on the seared surface and the animal is “branded for life.”
 A small five-inch brand on a young calf becomes a great twelve-to-eighteen-inch mark by the time the beast is fully grown.
-In Mexico the art of branding dates back to the time when few men were lettered and most men used a rubrica mark or flourish instead of a written signature.
-Thus, in Mexico the brand was always a device, whatever complex combination of lines and circles the whim of the owner may conceive.
-In this country the brand was usually a combination of letters or numerals, though sometimes shapes and forms are represented.
-Branding and marking cattle and horses is certainly a most cruel practice, but under the old conditions of the open range, where individual ownerships numbered thousands of head, no other means existed of distinguishing title.
+In Mexico, the art of branding dates back to the time when few men were lettered and most men used a rubrica mark or flourish instead of a written signature.
+Thus, in Mexico, the brand was always a device, whatever complex combination of lines and circles the whim of the owner may conceive.
+In this country, the brand was usually a combination of letters or numerals, though sometimes shapes and forms are represented.
+Branding and marking cattle and horses is certainly a cruel practice, but under the old conditions of the open range, where individual ownerships numbered thousands of head, no other means existed of distinguishing title.

-The climate being mild even in winter, seldom more than two blankets to the man were carried for bedding.
+With the mild climate, even in winter, seldom more than two blankets to the man were carried for bedding.
 The cooking paraphernalia were equally simple, at the most consisting of a coffee pot, a frying-pan, a stew kettle, and a Dutch oven.
 Each man carried a tin cup tied to his saddle.
 Plates, knives, and forks were considered unnecessary luxuries, as every man wore a bowie knife at his belt, and was dexterous in using his slice of bread as a plate to hold whatever delicacy the frying-pan or kettle might contain.
-Sometimes even the Dutch oven was dispensed with, and bread was baked by winding thin rolls of dough round a stick and planting the stick in the ground, inclined over a bed of live coals.
-Often the frying-pan was left behind, and the meat roasted on a stick over the fire; and no meat in the world was ever so delicious as a good fat side of ribs so roasted.
+Sometimes even the Dutch oven was dispensed with, and bread was baked by winding thin rolls of dough around a stick and planting the stick in the ground, inclined over a bed of live coals.
+Often the frying-pan was left behind, and the meat roasted on a stick over the fire, and no meat in the world was ever so delicious as a good fat side of ribs so roasted.